rubrikinc/rubrik-sdk-for-powershell/docs/user-documentation/installation.md

 ## Option 1: PowerShell Gallery \(Recommended\)

+> ### ❗ If you are using Windows PowerShell 5 you might encounter one of the following error messages:
+>
+> `WARNING: Source Location 'https://www.powershellgallery.com/api/v2/package/Rubrik/5.3.1' is not valid.`
+>
+>  `WARNING: Unable to resolve package source 'https://www.powershellgallery.com/api/v2'.`
+>
+> There are two multiple solutions for this problem, the most permanent solution is to install PowerShell 7, which can be installed in as a side-by-side installation to Windows PowerShell.
+It is available here: [PowerShell 7 Link](https://aka.ms/pscore6).
+>
+> Alternatively you could ensure that your current PowerShell session is configured with TLS 1.2 by running before following the steps listed below: `[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12`

 1. Ensure you have the latest version of [PowerShell](https://aka.ms/pscore6) installed, or [Windows Management Framework 5.0](https://www.microsoft.com/en-us/download/details.aspx?id=50395) or greater installed.
 2. Open a PowerShell console with the _Run as Administrator_ option.
 3. Run `Set-ExecutionPolicy` using the parameter _RemoteSigned_ or _Bypass_.